mgidd/ITFnd100-Mod07/docs/index.md

 To perform my pickling tasks for this script, I placed the relevant code in functions within a processing class.
 To pickle data to a file, my function requires the file name and the data to be pickled as its parameters.
 In this case, the data is a list, and the file name is retrieved from a separate function in the presentation class capturing user input.

 I open the file using the same general format as writing to a text file, but instead of using ‘w’, I use ‘wb’, in which the ‘b’ stands for binary.
 This tells the program that the data will be written in binary, or byte streams.
-Next, I use the dump function to write the data to the file before closing it (Figure 2).
+Next, I use the dump function to write the data to the file before closing it (Listing 2).
 ```
 def pickle_to_file(file_name, list_of_titles):
     """ Pickles data to a file..."""